3 comments

 If you follow them, you’ll be able to write more Ruby-like code!

-You’ve learned about the power of Ruby methods, how to define them, use them & how to follow proper conventions.
+You’ve learned about the power of Ruby functions, how to define them, use them & how to follow proper conventions.

 Now it’s your turn to put this into practice 🙂